tjloe/coinstarr/README.md

 ## Note from the Author
 This package was prepared for Intro to Programming for Applied Political Data Science (Spring 2019), GOVT-696-002, taught by [Ryan T. Moore](https://github.com/ryantmoore) in the School of Public Affairs at American University.

+`coinstarr` is currently deployed with analysts at [The Lab @ DC](https://thelab.dc.gov/) and the [Office of the City Administrator](https://oca.dc.gov/).
+The analytical techniques from `coinstarr` have been used on real personnel data to inform senior policymakers about how vacancies, overtime usage, and personal leave are related to public service delivery in the District.

 Have questions or suggestions on how to improve this package?
 Connect me with on [LinkedIn](https://www.linkedin.com/in/tylerjloewenstein/)